 Where to Get Your Home Improvement Loan

-If you have excellent credit, it is worth applying for the best offers in home improvement loans.
+If you have excellent credit, it is worth applying for offers in home improvement loans.
 Better rates and terms will save you money in the long run.

 Here are the top three offers:

-- Earnest*: Earnest offers home improvement loans of up to $50,000.
-It offers no origination fee and terms of up to 36 months.
-Earnest does a soft pull to determine your rate.
-The minimum credit score needed to apply is 720.
+- Earnest: Earnest offers home improvement loans from $5,000 up to $75,000.
+It offers no origination fee and terms from 36 to 60 months.
+Earnest does a hard pull to determine your rate.
+The minimum credit score needed to apply is 680.

 Other Options (in alphabetical order)

 - Discover: Discover offers home improvement loans with no origination fee.
-Its rates vary from 6.99% to 24.99% and it offers loans of up to $35,000 for up to 84 months.
-You could receive the funds in as little as 1 day, but you must have at least a 660 credit score to apply.
+Its rates vary from 6.99% to 24.99% APR and it offers loans of up to $35,000 for 36 to 84 months.
+You could receive the funds in as little as 1 day, but you must have at least a 0 credit score to apply.

-- LendingClub*: With rates ranging from 5.99% to 35.89%and a minimum credit score needed of 600, LendingClub is an excellent option for those with lower credit scores.
+- LendingClub*: With rates ranging from 10.68% to 35.89%.
+LendingClub is an excellent option for those with lower credit scores, though their minimum credit requirements are not specified.
 It offers loans up to $40,000 but is not available in West Virginia or Iowa.

-- Santander: Santander offers loans of up to $25,000 with rates ranging from 6.99% to 14.99% and terms up to 60 months.
-There is no origination fee, but you must have a credit score of at least 680 to apply.
+- Santander: Santander offers loans of up to $50,000 with rates ranging from 6.99% to 16.99% and terms from 24 to 60 months.
+There is no origination fee, but you must have a credit score of at least 0 to apply.

-- USAA: Home improvement loans from USAA have no origination fee on loans of up to $20,000.
-It offers terms of up to 72 months and rates range from 8.99% to 10.99%.
+- USAA: Home improvement loans from USAA have no origination fee on loans of up to $50,000.
+It offers terms of from 12 to 84 months and rates are as low as 6.99%.
 You must have a credit score of at least 700 to qualify for a loan from USAA and be eligible through a military affiliation.

 When shopping around for a home improvement loan, make sure that you not only compare the APR you have been offered, but the origination fee as well.
 Additionally, be sure the compare all of the factors at the same term.
 As with any loan, regardless of the bank’s determination of your eligibility, make sure that the loan works with your budget and comfort level.